MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_js.txt

     .. js:attribute:: args.ini_view

       Users can initialize the 'view' of their matrix, e.g. initialize the matrix at a particular row filtering level.

+    .. js:attribute:: args.make_modals

+      This boolean option gives users have the option to not make any Bootstrap modals (e.g. dendrogram group modals) and the default is ``true``.

   Clustergrammer's attributes and functions are listed below: